jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.
 Key Vault service supports two types of containers: vaults and managed HSM pools.
 Vaults support storing software and HSM-backed keys, secrets, and certificates.
 Managed HSM pools only support HSM-backed keys.
 - Verify a Domain in Azure
   - You can verify your custom domain name by using TXT or MX record types.
+- You can use the ARM template to retrieve a password in Azure Key Vault.
+Instead of putting a secure value (like a password) directly in your template or parameter file, you can retrieve the value from an Azure Key Vault during deployment.
+You retrieve the value by referencing the key vault and secret in your parameter file.
+The value is never exposed because you only reference its key vault ID.
 - CDN
   - Azure Content Delivery Network (CDN) offers developers a global solution for rapidly delivering high-bandwidth content to users by caching their content at strategically placed physical nodes across the world.
 Azure CDN can also accelerate dynamic content, which cannot be cached, by leveraging various network optimizations using CDN POPs (Points of Presence).
 For example, route optimization to bypass Border Gateway Protocol (BGP).
 - Some ports definitions